Every December, Christmas is on the horizon.

 Why not make a difference this year and have a positive impact?

-After all, the holidays are a chance to look back on the past year and see what you did right—and what you did wrong.
+After all, the holidays are a chance to look back on the past year and see what you did right—and what you could do better.

 For example, maybe you want to make sure that you were more environmentally conscious this year than ever before.